| Title: | Bayesian Methods for Optimal Threshold Estimation |

 You never have to create this class manually.
 This class is created internally when a scaled t distribution is fitted on the marker values.

-object.An S4 method that summarizes the results of a trtSelOpthThresh
+trtSelOpthThresh or a diagOpthThresh object.An S4 method that summarizes the results of a trtSelOpthThresh or a diagOpthThresh object.

 object |